giorgia-nadizar/interpretable-control-competition/index.md

 Submissions will be evaluated based on both performance and interpretability.
 Performance will be assessed through simulations of each submitted policy, while interpretability will be evaluated by a panel of judges, including domain experts from the industry.

-:loudspeaker: ✈️ **Details on the competition task will be coming very soon, stay tuned!** :loudspeaker: ✈️
+:loudspeaker: ✈️  **Details on the competition task will be coming very soon, stay tuned!** ✈️:loudspeaker:

 If you want to ask any question or provide some feedback, join us at our Discord server: [https://discord.gg/dA8jpFVa9t](https://discord.gg/dA8jpFVa9t).